Assignment 4 -- User Controls and Maintaining State

 style name from the querystring and assign it to a variable name

 2. CarSelect1.aspx -- Cookies are frequently used for

 maintaining state.
 A major advantage of cookies is that they persist between user

 sessions.
 Here is a good overview of using ASP.NET cookies.

-- CarSelect1.aspx: Create a new web form and add a textbox and a
+- CarSelect1.aspx: Create a new web form, add bootstrap, your stylesheet,

 button.
 Create a handler for the button by double-clicking on the button in design

 view.
 The handler writes the user's name to a cookie and redirects to the next step.

 The syntax for writing a cookie named CarSelectName is:

 Note that since cookies are collections the square brackets are used to refer to